AlbertoTalavan/Paravoid-game-app/README.md

 #### Paravoid is a space shooter (without the shooter part) where your goal is to stay alive as much time as possible.

-It is not yet ready, but ... **comming soon to TestFlight for iPhone / iPad devices**
+It is not yet ready, but ... **comming soon to TestFlight for iPhone / iPad devices.**

 ## Current progress.